-Claudia Ferradas, based in Buenos Aires (Argentina), travels the world as a teacher educator and is an IATEFL International Ambassador.
+Claudia Ferradas, based in Buenos Aires (Argentina), travels the world as a teacher educator.
 She holds an MA in Education and Professional Development from the University of East Anglia and a PhD in English Studies at the University of Nottingham.
-She is a trainer with NILE and a member of NILE’s Advisory Board.
+She is an Affiliate Trainer with NILE and a member of NILE’s Advisory Board.
 She often works as a consultant for Oxford University Press, the British Council and Trinity College London and is a trainer for Oxford Professional Development.

-In Argentina, she has taught language and literature for many years at the Instituto de Enseñanza Superior en Lenguas Vivas “Juan Ramón Fernández”, Buenos Aires, where she was also Head of extension and research.
+In Argentina, she has taught language and literature for many years at the Instituto de Enseñanza Superior en Lenguas Vivas “Juan Ramón Fernández”, Buenos Aires, where she was also Academic Secretary.
 At present, she teaches on the MA programme in Literatures in English at the Universidad Nacional de Cuyo, Mendoza.
-She is also the Vice-president of the Buenos Aires English Teachers’ Association (APIBA).

 In the UK, Claudia has been a Visiting Fellow and research supervisor at the School of Languages, Leeds Metropolitan University, and is now a member of the Extensive Reading Foundation committee.
 She has co-chaired the Oxford Conference on the Teaching of Literature on five occasions and has also worked as Project Manager for the Penguin Active Readers Teacher Support Programme.